alverena/documentation/user_guide/data_management.rst

 future usage (e.g., to select them for reports or create segments), you can assign them existing or new tags.
 For example, if you tag a customer as "VIP," this will let the other system users know about the customer's importance.
 You can then adjust the report to show only data for your VIPs and make targeted mailings to them.
-Moreover, you can find a record by its tag with the :ref:`search <user-guide-getting-started-search>` functionality.
+Moreover, you can find a record by its tag with the :ref:search <user-guide-getting-started-search> functionality.

 Use Workflows to Define Processes